oslabs-beta/protographql/README.md

    <p align="center" ><kbd><img src="public/assets/pictures/Export_Screenshot.png" width="800px"></kbd></p>

-4. Enter your Postgres database URI and then select the directory you want to save your executable GraphQL server.
+4. Enter your Postgres database URI, then select the directory you want to save your compressed GraphQL server package in.

 ## How to Run GraphQL Server:

 There are several libraries we could have used to create a GraphQL server, but we decided to use Apollo Server – the most popular library to setup an endpoint for responding to incoming GraphQL requests in JavaScript.

 1. Extract apollo-server.zip file

 2. Open the project

 3. Install dependencies
   ```
   npm install
   ```

-4. Run the server and visit localhost:3000
+4. Run the server and point your browser to localhost:3000
   ```
   npm start
   ```